sobjornstad/esc/docs/hacking-esc/classref.rst

 However, sometimes it may be useful to use registers as parameters or even as outputs in special-purpose custom operations.
+*You should do this only if you fully understand the consequences as described in the previous paragraph!*
 In this case, you can provide a parameter called ``registry``, and you will receive the following object: